How accessible is this website?

 Accessibility problems with text, images, video and documents

-• Some digital documents are not able to be read with assistive technologies.
+- Some digital documents are difficult to navigate with assistive technologies.

 Elements which have coding which hinders navigation for those using assistive technologies